coffee2code/auto-hyperlink-urls/readme.txt

 = 5.4 (2019-11-07) =
 Highlights:

-* This release adds support for the Advanced Custom Fields plugin, adds a filter to customize whith HTML tags get excluded from auto-linkification, notes compatibility through WP 5.3.
+* This release adds support for the Advanced Custom Fields plugin, adds a filter to customize which HTML tags get excluded from auto-linkification, and notes compatibility through WP 5.3.

 Details: